 When I choose a job and I have to choose between multiple opportunities, I choose the one where I will learn the most.
 When I have a choice of relationships, I seem to choose the person who has the most issues.
-When I have do do a project at work, I want to do it the right way, so sometimes I am told I overdo the research and options for it.
+When I have to do a project at work, I want to do it the right way, so sometimes I am told I overdo the research and options for it.

 This is not an attempt to brag.
-I think it is part of making peace with a perfectionistic nature of the past.
+I think it is part of making peace with the perfectionistic nature of the past.
 Many people think they have to not make a mistake, but I have realized you can do excellent work that isn’t perfect and that is fine.

 Making this perfect costs too much and takes too much time for companies.
 They don’t want to pay for that.
-I have given bosses options of the quick and dirty solution, or the complete long term solution that would do 100% and more of the requirements.
+I have given bosses options of the quick and dirty solution, or the complete long-term solution that would do 100% and more of the requirements.
 They always choose the cheaper and less perfect option.
 Mostly because they say they are concerned about the short term, not the long term.

-I think what makes this hard for people is that short term thinking seems to get us into trouble in our society.
-Our business run on short term profits, and they forget and suppress the long term damage they are doing.
-What I am seeing is that increasingly people are tired of companies being short term, and willing to pay for ethical companies that treat people honestly.
+I think what makes this hard for people is that short-term thinking seems to get us into trouble in our society.
+Our business run on short-term profits, and they forget and suppress the long-term damage they are doing.
+What I am seeing is that increasingly people are tired of companies being short-term and willing to pay for ethical companies that treat people honestly.

-If you are doing things the hard way, ask yourself who benefits?
+If you are doing things the hard way, ask yourself who benefits.
 If the answer is everyone, you are on the right track.